hass-agent/HASS.Agent-Documentation/docs/getting-started/sensors.md

 ???+ example

-    Here is the config for a sensor that monitors the gpu temperature.
+    Here is the config for a sensor that monitors the user state.
     ![Image of the config](../assets/images/screenshots/setup/sensors/new-sensor.png)

 #### Extra config <small>optional</small>